House of Representatives (Netherlands): Functions

-The House of Representatives is the main legislative body of the States General, where discussions of proposed legislation and review of the actions of the cabinet take place.
+The House of Representatives is the primary legislative body of the States General, where proposed legislation is discussed and the actions of the cabinet are reviewed.
 Both the Cabinet and the House of Representatives itself have the right to propose legislation; the House of Representatives discusses it and, if adopted by a majority, sends it on to the Senate.
-Review of the actions of the cabinet takes the form of formal interrogations, which may result in motions urging the cabinet to take, or refrain from, certain actions.
+Both individual cabinet ministers and the cabinet as a whole must have parliament’s confidence.
+Therefore, a minister, or the whole cabinet, must resign if a majority of parliament expresses it no longer has confidence in them.
+Review of the actions of the cabinet takes the form of formal interrogations in plenary and committee meetings, which may result in motions urging the cabinet to take, or refrain from, certain actions.
 No individual may be a member of both parliament and cabinet, except in a caretaker cabinet that has not yet been succeeded when a new House is sworn in.

+EU decision making

+Through functions like the scrutiny and political discussions before meetings of the Council of the European Union, the appointment of EU-rapporteurs, and participation in the Conference of Parliamentary Committees for Union Affairs the House of Representatives also plays a role in EU policy making.

+Appointment of functionaries

 The House of Representatives is also responsible for the first round of selection for judges to the Supreme Court of the Netherlands.
 It submits a list of three names for every vacant position to the Government.
-Furthermore, it elects the Dutch Ombudsman and their subsidiaries.
+Furthermore, it elects the Dutch Ombudsman and their deputies.

 Elections

 The normal term of the House of Representatives is four years.
-Elections are called when the government loses the parliament's confidence, the governing coalition breaks down, the term of the House of Representatives expires or when no governing coalition can be formed.
+Elections are called when the government loses the parliament's confidence, the governing coalition breaks down, the term of the House of Representatives expires, or when no governing coalition can be formed.

-Parties

-Anyone eligible to vote in the Netherlands also has the right to establish a political party and contest in elections for the House of Representatives.
-Parties wanting to take part must register 43 days before the elections, supplying a nationwide list of no more than 50 candidates (80 if the party already has more than 15 seats).
-Parties that do not have any sitting candidates in the House of Representatives must also pay a deposit (11,250 euro for the March 2021 elections, for all districts together) and provide 30 signatures of support from residents of each of the 20 electoral districts in which they want to collect votes.

-Party lists

-Candidate lists are given to voters at least 14 days before the election.
-Each candidate list is numbered, with the candidate in the first position being known as the lijsttrekker ("list puller").
-The lijsttrekker is usually appointed by the party to lead its election campaign, and is almost always the party's political leader and candidate for Prime Minister.
-Parties may choose to compete with different candidate lists in each of the 20 electoral districts, but as seats are allocated on a national rather than district level, most parties have almost identical lists in all districts with candidates running.
-Only large parties usually have some regional candidates at the bottom of their lists.
-From 1973 until its abolition in June 2017 it was possible for two or more parties to combine their separate lists to increase the chance of winning a remainder seat.
-This was known as a 'list combination' or Lijstverbinding / lijstencombinatie.